danBhentschel/cg-dotnet-runner/README.md

  - Highlights compile errors in the source code based on build output
  - Buffers up build and execution output and shoves it to a "RAW OUTPUT" section at the bottom of the results screen
- - Passes through any CG> command lines (not buffered) from the program execution
+ - Passes through any TECHIO> command lines (not buffered) from the program execution
  - Displays "Building ...
 Done" while the build is running

 ## To build